area map calendar

 Museum of Contemporary Art (moCa). moCa showcases an ever-changing and free collection of exhibits, ranging from photos and sculpture to audio works and video productions.
 The four-story building is clad primarily in mirror-finish black stainless steel – reflecting its urban surroundings and changing in appearance with differences in light and weather.

 SPACES & Transformer Station.
 SPACES gallery, a venue dedicated to those who create and experiment with traditional and digital media, offers contemporary art aficionados an immersion in the unexpected through its frequently updated exhibits.
-The nearby Transformer Station entices historical and art enthusiasts alike with gallery spaces located in a former substation.
+The nearby Transformer Station entices historical and art enthusiasts alike with gallery spaces located in a former streetcar substation.

 Cleveland Institute of Music.
 Alumni of the Cleveland Institute of Music perform with the world’s leading orchestras, and visitors to The Land can listen to student concerts in University Circle, most of which are free.